CEIT-UQ/UQ-iLab-BatchLabServer-Java/Readme.txt

 iLab Batch LabServer achitecture using the Java jax-ws framework

+Developed by Len Payne at the University of Queensland, Australia for the Centre of Educational Innovation and Technology (CEIT) at the University of Queensland, Australia

 Tools required:
 Java Platform (JDK) 7u7 (jdk-7u7-windows-i586.exe)
 Java SE 7 Documentation (jdk-7u6-apidocs.zip)